The Clear Edge

 • Case study: “How $31 happy clients generated $180K in uncaptured revenue”

-Total time: 10 hours for 12 pieces = 50 minutes per piece (vs. 90-120 minutes creating one-at-a-time).
-The batch approach saved 8-14 hours through context preservation.
+Total time: 10 hours for 12 pieces, which works out to 50 minutes per piece (instead of 90–120 minutes when you create them one at a time).
+The batch approach saved 8–14 hours by keeping you in the same context.

 Step 2: Schedule all content (2 hours)